mpross/BRSReadout/README.md

 ## Getting Started

-This should be able to run from the executable in the /bin/debug but if not one can recompile the code using Visual Studio.
-All packages should already be in the repo
+The program should be able to run from the executable in the /bin/debug but if not one can recompile the code using Visual Studio.
+All packages should already be in the repo.

 ## Graphing Package